Johnny Kaw Plaza

 Legendary farmer holds lofty status with landmark presence in City Park

 When you’ve got a 25-foot statue dedicated in City Park, you’re a pretty big deal.
 Such is the tribute to a Midwest legend of these parts, mighty Johnny Kaw.
 Some say he’s myth; whole lotta tantalizing tales about this formidable farmer, though.
-His deeds (Kaw spread sunflowers statewide) have grown significantly since early Kansas settlers, passed down among the Kanza Indian tribe, Goodnows and original Manhattan pioneers and through to Flint Hills ranchers.
+His deeds (Kaw spread sunflowers statewide) have grown substantially since early Kansas settlers, the legend passed down among the Kanza Indian tribe, Goodnows and original Manhattan pioneers and through to Flint Hills ranchers.

 Yep, he roamed these parts with some wild critters, too.
 Twisted off the tops of funnel clouds leaving only the rain for the fields.
 He’s depicted with massive scythe, which he used to harvest acres of wheat in single thrashes.
 Heck, Johnny even carved out the Kansas River Valley for farmers ’round here.
 Johnny’s a true pal.